The AirBox Indoor Air Quality Testing Services

 Lab analyses and data reporting

-We combine data from our cutting-edge sensor technology with in-depth lab analysis performed by an accredited lab to ensure a comprehensive, accurate assessment and verification of air quality.
+We combine data from our cutting-edge sensor technology with in-depth lab analysis performed by an accredited third-party lab to ensure a comprehensive, accurate test of indoor air quality.
 This points the way for effective strategies to mitigate the identified contaminants.

 STEP 4